 4. Beachcombing Beachcombers on Crystal Beach are often rewarded by finding shells, shark teeth and occasionally arrowheads that have flowed down the rivers.

-5. Fishing We love the fishing on Bolivar, both at Rollover Pass and off the North Jetty.
+5. Fishing We love the fishing on Bolivar, both in the surf and off the North Jetty.
 Wear good shoes on the jettys, because it’s broken in places.
 Kids will love crabbing along the jettys and in the little tide pools!

 6. Yearly Beach Parking Permit If you’re parking on the beach, in either a car, truck or golf cart, it will need to have a Beach Parking Permit.
 It’s good for a year and expires Dec.
 31st.
 If you rent a golf cart, it should come with a permit.
 It’s $10 and you can purchase at most of the store and the Chamber of Commerce.